Diclofenac, 100 mg 20 pcs

 often – vertigo;

-very rarely – visual impairment (blurred vision, diplopia), hearing impairment, tinnitus, taste disorders.
+very rarely – visual impairment (blurred vision, diplopia), hearing impairment, tinnitus, impaired sense of taste.

 Renal and urinary tract disorders: